isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 plt.show()
 ```

-The plot shows that there's a fairly even distribution among the days of the week, which is coherent with previous plots where we saw that Fitbit users tend to walk regularly every day.
-Sundays show the lowest average step counts, while Saturdays show the highest average step counts.
+The plot shows that step counts are fairly consistent throughout the week.
+This is coherent with previous plots where we saw that Fitbit users tend to walk regularly every day.
+Sundays have the lowest average step counts, while Saturdays have the highest average step counts.

 ### Daily steps versus time of the day (distinguishing weekdays and weekend)